dataquest-dev/dspace-import/README.md

 7. Create `dspace` database with extension `pgcrypto`.

-8. Go to the `dspace/bin` in dspace7 installation and run the command `dspace database migrate force` (force because of local types).
+8. Go to the `dspace/bin` in DSpace 7 installation and run the command `dspace database migrate force` (force because of local types).
-**NOTE:** `dspace database migrate force` creates default database data that may be not in database dump, so after migration, some tables may have more data than the database dump.
-Data from database dump that already exists in database is not migrated.
+**NOTE:** `dspace database migrate force` creates default database data that may not be in the database dump, so after migration, some tables may have more data than the database dump.
+Data from the database dump that already exists in the database is not migrated.

 9. Create an admin by running the command `dspace create-administrator` in the `dspace/bin`